Parables of Zion: Maps of Israel/Palestine tell the Real Story

 If anyone understands such things, it's Nelson Mandela, who battled apartheid

-the madness, after which he became president of South Africa and later a Nobel
+the madness, after which he became president of South Africa and a Nobel

 Other Nobel Peace Prize Laureates, including Desmond Tutu and Jimmy Carter, have

-said and written strong words about Israel's overt racism, apartheid and ethnic
+written strong words against Israel's overt racism, apartheid and ethnic

 Einstein, perhaps the greatest Jewish intellectual of all time, also strongly

 opposed Jews robbing Palestinians of their land, freedom, human rights and

 Why has Israel to date refused to return land to Palestinians in return for

 peace?
 Please click here to read the stunning results of a poll published by the